-Before applying, first discuss your interest in continuing clinical work with your supervisor well in advance of the application deadline.
+Before submitting an application, first discuss your interest in continuing your clinical work with your supervisor well in advance of the application deadline.
 Clinics often have limited slots for continuing clinical students.
-If you are invited back by the clinic for a continuing clinical semester, you and your clinic must determine the likely projects or cases you will work on during the semester of continuing clinical work before filling out a continuing clinical application.
+If you are invited back by the clinic to work for another semester, you and your clinic must determine the likely projects or cases you will work on during the semester.

-Winter term continuing clinicals are set at 2 clinical credits.
-Students must be in residence working full-time at their placements, from the first day of winter term, January 3, 2017 through the last day of winter term, January 20, 2017.
+- Winter term continuing clinicals are set at 2 clinical credits.
+Students must be in residence working full-time at their placements, from the first day of winter term, January 2, 2018 through the last day of winter term January 19, 2018.